Actively Employed and Your Beneficiaries

 - Multiple beneﬁciaries may choose a lump sum actuarial refund, a monthly payment for 5 years, or a monthly payment for 10 years.
 The amount will be divided among the beneficiaries based on the percentages given on Form 2035.

-- An estate or a trust may only take a lump sum actuarial refund.
+- An estate may only take a lump sum or actuarial refund.

 Beneﬁts paid to the beneﬁciary are based on the amount that would have been payable to you had you ﬁled for retirement at the time of death.